-Admission Requirements for out-of-province applicants are as follows:
+Admission Requirements for Non-Ontario applicants are as follows:

 - Permanent Resident or Canadian Citizen who resides in Canada, yet outside of the province of Ontario;

-- Ed. or equivalent with a minimum grade-point average of B in both academic and practicum courses;
+- BEd or equivalent with a minimum grade-point average of B in both academic and practicum courses;

 - Documentation of two successfully-completed American Sign Language (ASL) courses at a recognized college/university or community based (e.g., Canadian Hearing Society) program; and